Ivana Trump: Career

 During her marriage to Donald, Ivana took on major roles in The Trump Organization, working as a senior executive for seven years, including executive vice president for interior design.
 She led the interior design of Trump Tower with its signature pink marble.
 Ivana was appointed CEO and president of the Trump Castle Hotel and Casino in Atlantic City, later becoming the manager of the Plaza Hotel in Manhattan.
+When Donald Trump won in 2016, she turned down his offer to become the ambassador to her native Czech Republic.

 Business ventures

-Soon after the divorce, Trump developed lines of clothing, fashion jewelry, and beauty products which have been sold through television shopping channels, including the Home Shopping Network and QVC London.
-In 1995, she presided over the House of Ivana, a fashion and fragrance company with a showroom located on Park Avenue in New York.
+Soon after the divorce, Ivana developed lines of clothing, fashion jewelry, and beauty products which have been sold through television shopping channels, including the Home Shopping Network and QVC London.
+In 1995 she presided over The House of Ivana, a fashion and fragrance company with a showroom located on Park Avenue in New York.

-In 1998, she pursued business interests in Croatia (a vacation destination her parents frequently visited), which included the purchase of 33% of the nation's second largest daily newspaper, Polo+10.
+In 1998 Ivana pursued business interests in Croatia (a vacation destination her parents frequently visited), which included the purchase of 33% of the nation's second largest daily newspaper, Polo+10.

 The Ivana-branded Bentley Bay development in Miami, Florida, filed for bankruptcy in 2004.
 The following year, she was involved in several proposed condominium projects, including the never-built Ivana Las Vegas.

-In 2010, she sued Finnish fashion company Ivana Helsinki, accusing it of selling women's clothing that incorporated her name without permission.
+In 2010 Ivana sued Finnish fashion company Ivana Helsinki, accusing it of selling women's clothing that incorporated her name without permission.

 Writing

-Trump wrote several books, including For Love Alone (1992), Free to Love, (1993) and a self-help book called The Best Is Yet to Come: Coping with Divorce and Enjoying Life Again (1995).
+Ivana wrote several books, including For Love Alone (1992), Free to Love, (1993) and a self-help book called The Best Is Yet to Come: Coping with Divorce and Enjoying Life Again (1995).
 Trump wrote an advice column about love and life for Globe, titled Ask Ivana, from June 1995 through January 2010.

-In February 1999, Trump launched her own lifestyle magazine titled Ivana's Living in Style.
+In February 1999 Ivana launched her own lifestyle magazine titled Ivana's Living in Style.
 She contributed an advice column for Divorce Magazine in 2001.

-Trump released an autobiography, Raising Trump, in 2017.
+Ivana released an autobiography, Raising Trump, in 2017.
 It covered her own upbringing and the early years of raising her children with Donald.

 Media appearances

 Ivana and Donald made several appearances together on television programs including The Oprah Winfrey Show in April 1988, followed by the BBC's Wogan in May 1988.
 After her divorce from Donald, Ivana was interviewed by Barbara Walters for ABC's 20/20.
-In 1991, Donald cut off her alimony payments after the interview and announced his intention to sue Ivana for monetary damages.
+In 1991 Donald cut off her alimony payments after the interview and announced his intention to sue Ivana for monetary damages.
 She returned to The Oprah Winfrey Show in 1992 with the message, "I will not let men dominate me anymore."